-->

-abner cook's grave Austin, Texas has many ghosts.
-In researching Austin’s haunted places for my June 2007 book, The Ghosts of Austin, Texas, I found patterns to many of the hauntings.
+Austin, Texas has many ghosts.
+While researching Austin for my 2007 book, The Ghosts of Austin, Texas, I found patterns to many of the hauntings.
 Here’s one of them.

 The Shoal Creek Curse